Galapagos

 Photo by Janos Olah Jr.

-After lunch we bird our way towards Archidona, a village situated at 800m, and we spend the rest of the afternoon birding this area.
-We look for Fasciated Tiger-Heron, sometimes seen on the fast flowing rivers, White-eyed Parakeet, Smooth-billed Ani, Short-tailed Swift, Blue -fronted Lancebill, Ringed Kingfisher, Little and Yellow-tufted Woodpecker.
-Other birds that might appear include Ruddy Foliage-gleaner, Great Antshrike, Warbling Antbird, Sooty-headed Tyrannulet, the beautiful Golden-winged Tody-Flycatcher, Long-tailed Tyrant, Thrush-like Wren and the curious Black-capped Donacobius.
+After lunch we bird our way towards Archidona, a town situated at 600m elevation.
+Here we look for Fasciated Tiger-Heron, occasionally seen on the fast flowing rivers, White-eyed Parakeet, Smooth -billed Ani, Short-tailed Swift, Ringed Kingfisher, Little and Yellow-tufted Woodpecker.
+Other birds that might appear include Orange-fronted Plushcrown, Sooty-headed Tyrannulet, the beautiful Golden-winged Tody-Flycatcher, Long-tailed Tyrant, Thrush-like Wren and the curious Black-capped Donacobius.
 Black-billed Thrush is common as well as several species of tanagers; Black-faced Dacnis, the dimorphic Swallow Tanager, the showy Magpie, Blue-necked and Turquoise Tanager.

 At dusk we listen for Tropical Screech-Owl near our hotel.